-*In fact, the original corpus contains 39 seminars transcripts.
-Moreover, we are asked by the author of the corpus to remove a file ”lssem003″ that overlaps with some of the lecture data.
+*In fact, the original corpus contains 39 seminar transcripts.
+However, we have been asked by the author of the corpus to remove the file ”lssem003″ that overlaps with some of the lecture data.

 As the POS tagger tool was used TreeTagger with the following tagset.

 Tools to work with the British Academic Spoken English corpus

 A complete set of Sketch Engine tools is available to work with the British Academic Spoken English Corpus to generate:

 - word sketch – English collocations categorized by grammatical relations

 - thesaurus – synonyms and similar words for every word

 - keywords – terminology extraction of one-word and multi-word units